galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md

 {: .tip}

 We'll do this chimera removal using the `VSEARCH` algorithm that is called within Mothur, using the `chimera.vsearch` command.
 This command will split the data by sample and check for chimeras.

-Our preferred way of doing this is to use the abundant sequences as our reference.
-In addition, if a sequence is flagged as chimeric in one sample, the default (`dereplicate=No`) is to remove it from all samples.
-Our experience suggests that this is a bit aggressive since we've seen rare sequences get flagged as chimeric when they're the most abundant sequence in another sample.
-This is how we do it:
+The recommended way of doing this is to use the abundant sequences as our reference.

 > ### {% icon hands_on %} Hands-on: Remove chimeric sequences
 >